nicolaskruchten/pivottable/ReadMe.md

 ## Why is it good?

-* it's lightweight: the core (without chart support) is a single file with less than 1000 LOC of CoffeeScript, compiles down to 6.3kb of Javascript minified and gzipped, depends only on jQuery and jQueryUI's 'sortable'
+* it's lightweight: the core (without chart support) is a single file with less than 1000 LOC of CoffeeScript, compiles down to 6.3kb of Javascript minified and gzipped, and depends only on jQuery and jQueryUI's 'sortable'
 * it works wherever jQuery and jQueryUI work (tested with jQuery 1.8.3 and jQueryUI 1.9.2)
 * it works acceptably fast in Chrome on commodity hardware up to around a hundred thousand records, depending on the cardinality of the attributes.
 * its UI is [localizable](https://github.com/nicolaskruchten/pivottable/wiki/Localization)